Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How the Po.et platform works

 The Singapore-based Po.et Foundation is spearheading the platform’s development.
-Using POE, buyers have a stake in the Po.et platform and share in its revenues and profits once it becomes fully operational.
+Using POE, investors have a stake in the Po.et platform and share in its revenues and profits once it becomes fully operational.

 Real world applications of the Po.et platform